 As an example of a transformation function which uses the full power of this correctness statement reconsider the two parity checkers of Section 5.1.3.
-The complexity of the HOLPC parity checker (figure 5.1 on page 133) was mostly due to the use of lo initial value in the delays.
+The complexity of the HOLPC parity checker (figure 5-1 on page 186) was mostly due to the use of 10 initial value in the delays.
 The PC parity checker was almost trivial due to the use of a hi initial value in its delay.
 We may regard this difference as an abstraction function.
 At one level of abstraction the initial values in delays may be arbitrary, but at a lower level of abstraction they must be equal to a particular value.
 We want to transform an initial description DELAY (b, e) to a circuit using only delays with initial value a at time zero.
 This transformation function may be defined as follows.

 The function fe maps Delay (x, e) to Delay (a, e) at time 0, but to itself thereafter.
 This is the time dependency of fe.
 For a permitted initial value a, and an original initial value b we create a multiplexor which selects b at time zero, and the delayed original circuit e at later times.
 This is accomplished by using a circuit DELAY (a, b) which outputs a at time zero, and b from then on.
-We prove the following correctness result.
-The time dependence of fe may be seen from the state of the first delay, which is a at time zero, and b otherwise. fe is also an injection; the result circuit HOLPC contains a larger state (more information) than the initial circuit PC.

-Figure 5.5: Initial Value of Delay Transformation.
+Figure 5-5: Initial Value of Delay Transformation.